 Rock climbing is a fun, exciting challenge whether you go outdoors or enjoy the various indoor activity centers.
-The good news is that even beginners can enjoy the adventure that rock climbing brings as there are courses which start at very easy and work their way up.
+The good news is that even beginners can enjoy the adventure that rock climbing brings, as there are climbing courses which start at very easy and work their way up.

 However, you will need to have the right rock climbing equipment in order to get started.
 The good news is that you can find high quality rock climbing gear at low, competitive prices which means that you can start your new adventures without having to pay through the nose.